 top of page

-3 PRO TIPS; How to Fundraise Different
+3 PRO TIPS; How to Raise More Money

 Now that in person events are blessedly back, you have a chance to make a significant impact for your organization.
 Whether your event is a stand-up cocktail with tasting stations, or four-course sit-down with wine pairings, or business casual with theater style seating, or black tie under a big blue whale, or school colors in a gymnasium of parents… how will you make it new?